 We have an automated information line where you can find out the status of your individual refund checks or hear answers to common tax questions.
-You may call 317-233-4018, Monday through Friday, 8 a.m. - 4:30 p.m.
-EST, for more information.
-You can also check the status of your refund on our website.
+You may call 317-233-4018, Monday through Friday, 8 a.m.–4:30 p.m.
+ET, for more information.
+Check the status of your refund on our.

 - Preservation of Taxpayer Rights